rickhohler/FileSystemKit/.github/ISSUE_TEMPLATE/bug_report.md

 title: '[BUG] '
 labels: bug
 assignees: ''

 ---

+**All issues are tracked in GitHub Issues.** Please search existing issues before creating a new one.

 ## Description
 A clear and concise description of what the bug is.